-I was excited when I bought a Ring security floodlight to mount above my garage.
+Recently, I added a few WiFi security cameras outside my house and a security floodlight mounted above my garage.
 It turns on the lights as soon as I hit my driveway, so I never need to struggle with putting my lights on a timer or trying to park in the dark.

 There was just one problem.

-But my garage was a dead-zone where nothing could connect.
-I needed to figure out why the WiFi in my garage sucked so bad.
+I’m pretty tech-savvy, but my garage was a dead zone.
+I needed to figure out why the WiFi signal quality in my garage sucked so bad.

 Here’s what I found out.

 I assume that you have a basic understanding of how a WiFi router works.
 If you need a refresher course or I’m using unfamiliar terminology, MakeUseOf.com has a good overview article for beginners.

 All you need to know for this discussion is that modern WiFi runs on an 802.11 wireless protocol on either the 2.4 gigahertz (GHz) or the 5.2 gigahertz radio frequencies.
 2.4 GHz generally has a longer range, while 5.2 GHz has a higher top speed.

 The problem is that your garage is one of the most hostile environments in your home.
 It’s especially challenging if you have a detatched garage.